 The original Harrow School in London is situated on top of a hill within the London Borough of Harrow – hence the name ‘Harrow on the Hill’.
 Many of the houses on Harrow Hill now belong to the School, accommodating pupils and staff.
 The term ‘House’ is used in schools around the world to describe a particular subgroup of pupils, usually from all school years, who are overseen pastorally by a House Master or Mistress.
 In a boarding school, their ‘House’ also refers to their physical boarding house, which is where they live.
 You might also hear the term in films and novels!

 Houses are common to all Harrow schools.
 Harrow London has 12 Houses and Harrow Beijing has 6.
-There are three boys Houses and three girls Houses.

 Nicholas Patrick Challenge